danielifrach18-svg/tasks-microservice/README.txt

 Note:
-MAX_WORKERS is not defined here, but in src/config/config.ts There it is set automatically based on the number of CPU cores (os.cpus().length)
+MAX_WORKERS is not defined here, but in src/config/config.ts There it is set automatically based on the number of CPU cores

 ## Logs
 - Shared worker-task log (each worker appends task entries): `logs/shared-logs.txt`

-## Notes
-- Worker pool maximum is CPU cores (automatic).
-- `async-mutex` used to synchronize writes to `shared-logs.txt`.

 ## Run